 Upcoming outreach events

-- There are no scheduled events at this time, but check back soon!
+- We have no upcoming astronomy events scheduled at this time.
+Check back soon!

 Recent outreach events

 - 1 February 2014: Nearly 500 people came to our Supernova 2014J event at the Cahill Center!
 Visitors heard some free lectures and saw fascinating astronomical objects near and far through our rooftop and portable telescopes.